 Bake the enchiladas for 25 minutes or until the cheese has melted and is bubbly.

 The enchiladas will look like this once done.

 I don’t know of too many things that look more delicious than this.

 I’m telling you I could eat tex mex cheese enchiladas every week and never get bored!
 They’re that good.

-If you really want to impress your friends and family I also suggest making some homemade queso dip.
+If you really want to impress friends and family serve a delicious agua fresca along with the enchiladas.

 The best tex mex cheese enchiladas